SaifRehman/ICP-Airways/README.md

 * Break the application into different microservices
 * Deploying microservices based application on IBM Cloud Private
 * Leveraging IBM Middlewares such as ODM and DB2 on Kubernetes
-* Designing buisness rules and decision by IBM ODM
+* Designing business rules and decision by IBM ODM
 * Create distributed task ques using RabbitMQ and Celery
 * Leveraging DB2 as backend data storage
 * Deploying Ethereum smart contract on Hyperledger fabric by leveraging Hyperledger Burrow